-Salla disease, also called free sialic acid storage disease, is an inherited condition causing a slow, progressive decline in motor and mental skills Adults with the disease are profoundly disabled, but live normal lifespans.
+Salla disease, also called free sialic acid storage disease, is an inherited condition causing a slow, progressive decline in motor and mental skills.
+Adults with the disease are profoundly disabled, but live normal lifespans.
 Salla disease belongs to a group of diseases known as lysosomal storage disorders.

 Children with Salla disease appear normal at birth, but show poor muscle tone in the first year of life.
 Delays in their motor and mental skills become more obvious with age.
 They become spastic and will have difficulty coordinating their voluntary movements.
 Most will be able to walk in adulthood, though some cannot.

 In a more severe form of Salla disease, also called intermediate severe Salla disease, symptoms appear between the ages of 1 and 6 months.
 Infants have extremely poor muscle tone, growth delay, and may have seizures.
-Their loss of motor and mental functions is more rapid, and lifespan may be shortened.
+Their loss of motor and mental functions are more rapid, and lifespan may be shortened.

 Salla disease is rare except in Northern Finland, where 1 in 40 people are carriers.
 Only 30 cases of intermediate severe Salla disease have been documented outside of Finland.